Eve (American TV series): Production and filming

 Production was handled by The Greenblatt/Janollari Studio, Mega Diva Inc, and Warner Bros.
 Television.
 Robert Greenblatt and David Janollari served as the series' executive producers.
 DeLoatch, Troy Carter, David Duclon, and Eve also contributed to the series as co-executive producers.
 Rapper Missy Elliott wrote and performed the theme song, which was produced by Soul Diggaz.
 Eve was one of four new comedies developed by UPN for the 2003–04 television season, as part of a "new comedy block" including All of Us, Rock Me Baby, and The Mullets.
 A writer from Today described UPN's enlistment of Eve into a comedy as an example of the network's attempt to form its own identity through targeting a younger, multi-ethnic audience.
 In his book TV-a-Go-Go: Rock on TV from American Bandstand to American Idol, Jake Austen identified Eve as part of a trend in which musicians were prominently featured as the stars of television programs; he cited Brandy's role in Moesha and Queen Latifah on Living Single as two other examples.

 By the time the series was officially announced during UPN's broadcast upfront presentations, Ali Landry, Natalie Desselle-Reid, and Brian Hooks were confirmed in the roles of Rita, Janie, and Nick, respectively.
 Bumper Robinson was originally slated to portray J.T., but was replaced by Jason George for undisclosed reasons.
 The role of Donovan was also recast, with original actor Eddie McClintock removed in favor of Sean Maguire.
 The supporting cast of Landry, Desselle-Reid, Hooks, and Maguire were described by Tom Jicha of the Sun-Sentinel as "peripheral," since they were written to "servic[e] the highs and lows of the romance between Shelly and J.T."
 With Shelly and J.T.'s relationship as the heart of the sitcom, Janollari expressed hopes that the episodes would follow them "from their meeting in the pilot, through the steps of a normal relationship, all the way, hopefully to marriage."
 In 2006, TV One began broadcasting the series as part of an agreement with Warner Bros.
 Domestic Cable Distribution.
 Along with All of Us, Eve marked the first time in which the channel acquired the rights for shows that were currently airing on network television.
+Cleo TV included syndicated reruns of Eve in 2019.